computationalgeography/lue/source/framework/algorithm/doc/index.md

-# LUE framework  {#lue_framework}

-[TOC]

-The LUE framework contains code for translating environmental modelling state variables.

-# Algorithms  {#lue_framework_algorithms}
+# Algorithms

 These are top-level algorithms that can be called in any order.
 They take one or more partitioned arrays as arguments and spawn tasks at the same localities are where the array partitions are located.
 These top-level tasks may continue to spawn additional tasks at these localities.

 ## Arithmetic

 Name   | Description
 -------|------------
-lue::add, operator+ | Return the result of adding something to a partitioned array lue::divide, operator/ | Return the result of multiplying something with a partitioned array lue::multiply, operator* | Return the result of multiplying something with a partitioned array lue::subtract, operator- | Return the result of subtracting something from a partitioned array
+{cpp:func}`lue::add`, operator+ | Return the result of adding something to a partitioned array lue::divide, operator/ | Return the result of multiplying something with a partitioned array lue::multiply, operator* | Return the result of multiplying something with a partitioned array lue::subtract, operator- | Return the result of subtracting something from a partitioned array

 ## Comparison

 Name   | Description
 -------|------------
 lue::equal_to, operator== | Return the result of comparing something with a partitioned array